humanmade/coding-standards/packages/stylelint-config/readme.md

 ## Installation

-This package is a Stylelint shareable configuration, and requires the `stylelint` library.
+This package is a stylelint shareable configuration, and requires the `stylelint` library.

 To install this config and dependencies: